MigraMar relies on several cutting-edge technologies to achieve our scientific and conservation goals:

 - To assess the genetic diversity, gene flow and effective population size between marine species (sub) populations living within the MPAs under assessment.

-Spatial and temporal behavior
+Research methods Spatial and temporal behavior

 Satellite Tagging is used to evaluate spatial behavior of fish, turtles, and marine mammals in areas of known aggregation within MPAs as well as national and international waters between them.
 There are several tag types that are used within the scope of our project: i) tags that are affixed to the fin of a shark (via bolt and nuts or fin clamps), ii) tags that freely float but are affixed via a tether nylon line and an anchoring device (place inside the individual’s muscle over the dorsal area), iii) tags that are affixed to the dorsal area (via suction cups or percutaneous); and iv) tags that are attached into the hard or soft shells in turtles.

-Acoustic tagging is use to assess the fine-scale habitat use and connectivity of marine species throughout the ETP region.
-It consists uses acoustic devices that emit a coded sound signal to passively track a marine animal whenever it passes by receiver stations that are permanently listening for the coded signals.
-Marine animals are fitted coded VEMCO V16-6H tags (diameter 16mm, length 95mm).
+Acoustic tagging is used to assess the fine-scale habitat use and connectivity of marine species throughout the ETP region.
+It uses acoustic devices that emit a coded sound signal to passively track a marine animal whenever it passes by receiver stations that are permanently listening for the coded signals.
+Marine animals are fitted with coded VEMCO V16-6H tags (diameter 16mm, length 95mm).
 These tags can be either tethered to a stainless-steel dart with stainless steel wire and be placed by using a pole spear while free diving, or be surgically implanted in the abdominal cavity of fish.

 To passively track all tagged individuals, MigraMar has an array of receivers located all around the Eastern Pacific Ocean.
 This array is mostly comprised by VEMCO VR2W receivers set at 30 m deep and anchored to concrete blocks by PVC coated marine stainless-steel cable ropes.
 In some deep-sea areas, VEMCO VRAR underwater acoustic receivers are in place.
 The detection range of these receiver was previously estimated to vary from a distance of 200 to 300 m.
 Our array of receivers and the data we are continuously collecting are constantly uploaded to the Ocean Tracking Network portal.